trueos/trueos-docs/trueos-handbook/postinstall.rst

 RC Defaults
 -----------

-..
-TODO periodically check with Joe if RC defaults are changing/have changed.
-Last check 1/3/16.

 .. note:: RC Defaults are subject to change during development.

 |trueos| and FreeBSD now have very different rc defaults.